Categories: News

 Tech leadership in the US is 75% white and 25% Asian.

-In January, civil rights leader Jesse Jackson wrote letter to Uber asking the company to release diversity data on the heels of its hiring of Bernard Coleman III as head of diversity and inclusion.
+In January, civil rights leader Jesse Jackson wrote a letter to Uber asking the company to release diversity data on the heels of its hiring of Bernard Coleman III as head of diversity and inclusion.

 Liane Hornsey, Uber's chief human resources officer, said in a conference call with reporters last week that the company plans to hold new training sessions called “Why Diversity Matters,” “How to be an Ally,” and “Building Inclusive Teams.”